A 501(c)(3) nonprofit

 to begin again.

-A working horse ranch in the Cascade foothills, 45 minutes from Seattle, where men recover their footing through honest work, mutual respect, and the steady company of horses.
+A working horse ranch in the Cascade foothills, 45 minutes from Seattle, where men rebuild sober daily life through honest work, mutual respect, and the steady company of horses.

 Scroll